How letgo Uses Amplitude Analytics to Fuel its Extraordinary Growth

 Letgo relies on Amplitude to keep up with their rigorous A/B testing and now releases features with confidence knowing that they can analyze everything in real time.

 The first thing Iago Novoa does when he gets to the office in Barcelona is check his team’s Amplitude dashboards.
 Iago, the Head of Business Intelligence at letgo, looks at key metrics such as daily active user levels.
 Amplitude has also become an essential part of letgo’s fast-pace product development process.

 A/B Testing Analysis With Amplitude

 Let’s say Iago wanted to analyze an A/B test he ran.
-Letgo sends the A/B test as a user property to Amplitude and has the ability to analyze anything they want about the A/B test.
+Letgo sends the A/B test as a user property to Amplitude and has the ability to analyze anything related to the A/B test.
 “In Amplitude, it’s just run and drop, anyone can do it.
 I can create graphs, I can segment, I can do whatever I need,” he said.

-Measuring A New Feature
+Measuring New Features

 In addition to A/B test analysis, Amplitude is an integral part of how they monitor the performance of new features at letgo.
 “Every time we have a new release or we launch a new feature in the app, we wait for a period and run an analysis in Amplitude first,” Iago said.
 “We thoroughly test everything we do.”

 Using Amplitude Insight, their team can also track adoption of new features by setting up certain milestones they want to hit when they first launch.
 For instance, they might set up an alert when they reach 1,000 users for a new feature.
 Rather than needing to carefully watch every metric, Amplitude will send an email to a specified list of people who want updates on key KPIs as they are reached.

 Amplitude Insight also helps them detect changes in trends related to their critical KPIs.
 Their team gets detailed anomaly reports that monitor certain performance trends, like if the number of postings drops on a certain day because of a Bank Holiday.